traverson/traverson/api.markdown

 `registerMediaType(contentType, constructor)`: Registers a new media type plug-in. `contentType` should be the RFC2046 media type and `constructor` is ought to be a constructor function that can be used to create new instances of the plug-in.

 ### Properties

+This properties are available on the Traverson object - the object acquired by `var traverson = require('traverson')` or the global `traverson` object when using the browser build with a script tag.

 `mediaTypes`: A map of media types that can be used with `setMediaType` (see below).